matanlurey/binary.dart/README.md

 // Start using package:binary.
 ```

-If you are not familiar with [extension methods in Dart][], it is worth reading
+If you are not familiar with [extension methods][] and [extension types][], it
-the documentation before using this package, which has heavy use of extensions
+is worth reading the documentation before using this package, which has heavy
-for most functionality.
-A small primer is instead of writing something like:
+use of extensions for most functionality.
+A small primer is instead of writing
+something like:

 ```dart
 void main() {